phpMussel/phpMussel/_docs/readme.en.md

 ###4A. <a name="SECTION4A"></a>BROWSER COMMANDS

 Once phpMussel has been installed and is correctly functioning on your system, if you've set the script_password and logs_password variables in your configuration file, you will be able to perform some limited number of administrative functions and input some number of commands to phpMussel via your browser.
 The reason these passwords need to be set in order to enable these browser-side controls is both to ensure proper security, proper protection of these browser-side controls and to ensure that there exists a way for these browser-side controls to be entirely disabled if they are not desired by you and/or other webmasters/administrators using phpMussel.
-So, in other words, to enable these controls, set a pasword, and to disable these controls, set no password.
+So, in other words, to enable these controls, set a password, and to disable these controls, set no password.
 Alternatively, if you choose to enable these controls and then choose to disable these controls at a later date, there is a command to do this (such can be useful if you perform some actions that you feel could potentially compromise the delegated passwords and need to quickly disable these controls without modifying your configuration file).

 A couple of reasons why you _**SHOULD**_ enable these controls:
 - Provides a way to greylist signatures on-the-fly in instances such as when you discover a signature that is producing a false-positive while uploading files to your system and you don't have time to manually edit and reupload your greylist file.